The Field Robot Becomes the Farm Manager

 Carbon Robotics presents a different version of the same managerial logic.
 Its LaserWeeder combines computer vision, AI deep learning, robotics, and lasers to identify crops versus weeds and destroy weeds without herbicide.
 Whether the tool sprays or burns, the field becomes a classification surface.
 A plant is no longer only encountered by a worker walking rows or a farmer scouting pressure.
 It is processed as pixels, bounding boxes, model confidence, nozzle timing, laser aim, and a record of action.

 That can be genuinely useful.
 Less blanket spraying can reduce input costs and chemical exposure.
 Mechanical or laser weeding can address some herbicide-resistance pressure.
 But the classification decision also becomes a dependency.
-If the model sees poorly under dust, glare, unusual growth stages, damaged leaves, local weed ecologies, or equipment drift, the error is written into the field.
+If the model sees poorly under dust, glare, unusual growth stages, damaged leaves, local weed ecologies, sensor occlusion, or equipment drift, the error is written into the field.

 Autonomy and the Platform Field